-Courses taken at another institution by a Winthrop student, either during the summer sessions or a regular semester, for transfer back to Winthrop must have written approval of the student's adviser and the student's dean prior to registration for the courses.
-It is the student's responsibility to have grades on these transfer credits reported to the Office of Records and Registration as soon as possible, and, if it is the student's final semester at Winthrop, no later than four days prior to the expected graduation date.
+Courses taken at another institution by a Winthrop student, either during the summer sessions or a regular semester, for transfer back to Winthrop must have written approval of the student's Student Services Office prior to registration for the courses.
+It is the student's responsibility to have transcripts forwarded to the Office of Records and Registration as soon as possible, and, if it is the student's final semester at Winthrop, no later than three days prior to the expected graduation date.
 Transcripts of all college work taken while a student is absent from Winthrop for a semester or more must be submitted when the student reapplies to Winthrop.
 All transient study credit is subject to the Winthrop University Transfer Credit Policy.